Alberto Fernandez: political broker to Argentina's main man

 BUENOS AIRES (Reuters) - Alberto Fernandez has already pulled off something of a coup.
 The fixer and confidante of presidents, little known outside Argentine political circles just five months ago, is set to take on the top job in Latin American's no. 3 economy.

-The moderate Peronist, a fan of Bob Dylan after whom he named his brown-and-white collie, will now likely need to pull off an even tougher manoeuvre, with the country gripped by default fears, inflation and flat-lined growth.
+The moderate Peronist, a fan of Bob Dylan after whom he named his brown-and-white collie, will now need to pull off an even tougher maneuver, with the country gripped by default fears, inflation and flat-lined growth.

-Argentine voters cast their ballots on Sunday with Fernandez holding a seemingly unassailable 20-point lead in the latest polls, a meteoric rise for the university professor who was outed as a candidate in May by his higher-profile running mate, ex-leader Cristina Fernandez de Kirchner.
+Argentine voters cast their ballots on Sunday, handing Fernandez an outright win over incumbent Mauricio Macri, a meteoric rise for the university professor who was announced as a candidate in May by his higher-profile running mate, ex-leader Cristina Fernandez de Kirchner.

 "Alberto is a person who is in the right place at the right time," said former Foreign Minister Jorge Taiana, who between 2003 and 2008 served in the same Cabinet as 60-year-old lawyer and teacher Fernandez.